DreamyCecil/SE1-ModSDK/README.md

 # Serious Sam SDK

 This repository contains code from Serious Sam SDK by Croteam released in 2001-2002 that includes the following projects:
-- `EntitiesTFE` - all the entity logic for The First Encounter game.
+- `EntitiesTFE` - all the entity logic for The First Encounter.
-- `EntitiesTSE` - all the entity logic for The Second Encounter game.
+- `EntitiesTSE` - all the entity logic for The Second Encounter.
 - `Game` - all the game logic.
 - `GameGUI` - additional GUI elements for Serious Editor.